DhirajMeenavilli/Projects/Journal/Quotes.md

 "It is not death that a (one) should fear, but rather never beginning to live." - Marcus Aerelius, 1XX

 "You get what you reward." - Charlie Munger, 19XX

+"Prediction is a parameterization of understanding" - Krakauer, 2023